 We woke up in Hokitika to greatly improved weather.
 The ground team dropped Elsa and I in the town center to have breakfast and kill some time while they drove down towards Franz Josef Glacier.
 We lingered over bacon sandwiches and an absurdly large slice of chocolate cake, and were about to start a leisurely walk to the airport when the rain began.
-We waited for a while, but things didn’t improve, and the temperature had dropped ten degrees as well, so we elected to give up on the walking idea and took a taxi to the airport.
+We waited for a while but things didn’t improve.
+The temperature had dropped ten degrees as well, so we elected to give up on the walking idea and took a taxi to the airport.

-We took off IFR once again and turned south.
+We took off “IFR” once again and turned south.
 The west coast peeked out at us every now and then through the clouds as we headed towards our first destination, Franz Josef Airfield.
-There was a large area of low cloud over the field, so we flew a little east towards a hole in the cloud, that ended up giving us great views of the glacier before we circled down through and made our way to the airstrip.
+There was a large area of low cloud over the field, so we flew a little east towards a hole in the cloud.
+This ended up giving us great views of the glacier before we circled down through it and made our way to the airstrip.

 We soon arrived at the Franz Josef glacier car park.
 The very base of the glacier was just visible, peeking around the corner of the valley.
 Janet decided that she’d stay in the car and read her book, so Elsa borrowed her jacket and the three of us set off in the drizzle up the path to the glacier.
-Despite conditions, there were plenty of other tourists around.
+Despite conditions there were plenty of other tourists around.
 The end of the trail is adjusted by the parks service based on conditions, and today it was set about 2km back from the foot of the glacier due to unstable river conditions.
-It turned out that Janet had chosen the best viewpoint; from the end of the path, the glacier was 100% invisible behind low cloud.
+It turned out that Janet had chosen the best viewpoint; from the end of the path the glacier was 100% invisible behind low cloud.
 We spent a while waiting to see if it would clear, which it did not, and eventually headed back down to the car.

 We headed down Lake Hawea as we descended.
-Wanaka is one of the busiest airports in New Zealand, and has specific VFR arrivals published to help keep traffic separated; we followed the Maungawera corner arrival to fly a right downwind for runway 29, touching down after a couple of flight-seeing Cessnas.
+Wanaka is one of the busiest airports in New Zealand and has specific VFR arrivals published to help keep traffic separated; we followed the Maungawera corner arrival to fly a right downwind for runway 29, touching down behind a couple of flight-seeing Cessnas.
 We taxied in and parked in front of Southern Alps Air, which seemed to have the largest number of light aircraft in front of it.
-Wanaka, like most NZ airports, did not have transient parking marked on the airport chart, and so it was usually necessary to ask someone!
+Wanaka, like most NZ airports, did not have transient parking marked on the airport chart and so it was usually necessary to ask someone!

 He dropped us off at our motel in Wanaka, where we were met by a very friendly proprietor and given a room upgrade.
 Lovely!
-After a bit of time spent resting at the motel, we took advantage of the motel manager’s offer of a lift into town, and ate at an interesting Asian fusion kind of restaurant overlooking the lake.
-The waiter turned out to be quite the local tour guide as well and gave us some excellent tips of what to get up to the following morning.
+After a bit of time spent resting at the motel we took advantage of the motel manager’s offer of a lift into town, and ate at a well-reviewed Asian fusion restaurant that sat overlooking the lake.
+The waiter turned out to be quite the local tour guide as well and gave us some excellent tips of what to do the following morning.
 Sitting enjoying dinner, overlooking the beautiful lake views in the sunshine, was a far cry and a welcome change from the rain and fog of just a few hours area.

 After breakfasting, we packed our bags and called a taxi to take us to our morning’s activity, the Lavender Farm.
 This had been a top tip from the friendly waiter the night before, and appealed to us primarily due to the fact that they had alpacas.
 We entered the farm through the quaint gift and tea shop, and discovered that when our waiter had said the farm was heavily lavender themed, he had certainly not been exaggerating.

 We had never seen so much lavender in one place.
 It’s a good thing we quite like it.
 The property is set up as an active lavender producing farm, with numerous lavender products available for sale in the gift shop, and even for consumption in the cafe!
-However, at the same time, the whole place (including working farm part) is made to be incredibly picturesque and attractive.
+The whole place (including working farm part) is incredibly picturesque and attractive.
 We enjoyed a couple of hours wandering around and taking pictures, and even bumped into a British recreational pilot who was interested to chat about our respective flying experiences.

 We had a snack at the cafe while waiting for the ground team to arrive, and once they did we threw the luggage into the car and headed out to the airport again.
-Given that we were so close to the beautiful Southern Alps here, we’d decided to do some scenic flying; I’d take Dad and my Aunt for flights one at a time, as the aircraft only had 2 seats fitted.
+Given that we were so close to the beautiful Southern Alps here, we’d decided to do some scenic flying; I’d take Dad and my aunt for flights one at a time, as the aircraft only had 2 seats fitted.
 The rear seats had been removed before departure to make way for the ferry fuel tank.

 I flew a flight with each of them, taking off from Wanaka and heading north along the lakes and around the beautiful Mt Aspiring.
 It was interesting to see the colour of the snow fields; ash from the fires in Australia had made it all the way across the Tasman Sea and coated the glaciers, making them a beige colour rather than their usual brilliant white.

-Another remarkable feature were the many stunning waterfalls to be seen, a number of them emerging directly from the base of glaciers and tumbling down the cliffs below.
+Other remarkable features were the many stunning waterfalls to be seen, a number of them emerging directly from the base of glaciers and tumbling down the cliffs below.
 It was a real pleasure to fly around the mountain and glaciers twice and enjoy a slightly different view and experience each time!

-While I was flying, those who were on the ground spent some time in town, as well as picking up some food for me to eat after the flying, which was greatly appreciated.
+While I was flying, those who were on the ground spent some time in town.
+They also picked up some food for me to eat after the flying which was greatly appreciated.
 Scenic flights complete, I fully refilled the wing tanks with a loaned fuel card from the “U-Fly” company on the field; unfortunately, he failed to tell me about the 15% mark-up he was intending to charge until it was too late!
 At least we now had full tanks, and could continue on our way; and he did give some good tips on routing for the next flight.

-Elsa and I took off out of Wanaka, and headed once again for Mt Aspiring so that she could enjoy the dramatic views that we’d had on the scenic flights during the morning.
-From Mt Aspiring, we continued west past another renowned ice field before arriving at the seaward end of the famous Milford Sound.
-Widely known as New Zealand’s most popular tourist destination, the sound is situated in Fiordland National Park, and in 2008 was even voted the world’s most popular international tourist destination.
+Elsa and I took off out of Wanaka and headed once again for Mt Aspiring so that she could enjoy the dramatic views that we’d had on the scenic flights during the morning.
+From Mt Aspiring we continued west past another renowned ice field before arriving at the seaward end of the famous Milford Sound.
+The sound is situated in Fiordland National Park, and in 2008 was even voted the world’s most popular international tourist destination.
 Formed by glaciation, the sound is 15km long, and the sheer sides rise to heights of 4,000ft or more straight out of the water.
 It is renowned for the dramatic waterfalls that tumble from these towering cliffs.

 We followed the line of airplanes towards Queenstown, following the arrival procedure mentioned in the literature and being reassured by having preceding aircraft to copy and be sure we were on the right track.
-The ADS-B was handy for spotting other aircraft, although not every aircraft has it so you still need to keep a strict look-out going.
+The ADS-B was handy for spotting other aircraft, although not every aircraft has it so you still need to keep a strict look-out.
 We passed overhead the airport and joined right downwind, touching down and following the tower’s direction to parking.
 We were pleased to even receive an unsolicited compliment, being told “great job for a transient” after managing to follow all the procedures accurately!
-The planes in front deserved a large part of the credit.
-Once again, where to park was not at all clear, but luckily we had arrived not long after a pilot who’d seen my post online the night before, asking for tips on arriving at Queenstown.
-He saw us coming, and ran over to direct us to where we needed to be.
+The planes in front, which I had followed, deserved a large part of the credit.
+Once again it was not at all clear where to park.
+Luckily we had arrived not long after a pilot who’d seen my post online the night before, asking for tips on arriving at Queenstown.
+He saw us coming, and ran over to direct us to the appropriate spot.

-On the way back Elsa was delighted to discover a newly opened milk-tea bar, and managed to get a drink and a slice of cake moments before another customer bought out the entire remaining stock for the evening.
+On the way back Elsa was delighted to discover a newly opened milk-tea bar and managed to get a drink and a slice of cake moments before another customer bought out the shop’s entire remaining stock.
 We had an early night; the ground crew were departing on a 6am bus to Milford Sound, and we were heading out not much later to get to Manapouri and our next adventure!

 Click here to read the next part of the story.